 2. Use the following settings when downloading your SSL certificate:

 - Server type - Apache or Apache Mod (HTTP)

 - Bit Strength - 4096-bit or 2048-bit

-4. Open the certificates using a text editor such as Notepad or TextEdit.
-(You may need to open these programs first, then navigate to your certificate files.)
+4. Open the certificates using a text editor, such as Notepad or TextEdit.
+You may need to launch the text editor first, then navigate to your certificate files.
 Copy the SSL certificate, including the lines that contain -----BEGIN CERTIFICATE----- and -----END CERTIFICATE-----.

 5. In the BigCommerce control panel, go back to Server Settings › SSL Certificate, then click Install a 3rd party SSL.

 6. Paste your SSL Certificates into the appropriate fields.
 Ensure that there are no spaces before and after the dashes at the start and end of the certificate.